hoverbike1/TOTK-Mods-collection/README.md

   - 1026p (1824x1026) Automatically disables FSR, disables dynamic resolution, and exists in two versions for FXAA On or Off.
 Can cause artifacts in shadows, we don't recommend this option anymore.
   </br>:exclamation:"1026p" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.

-  - 10**8**0p OldManKain - Disable FSR-FXAA : From OldManKain based and theboy181.
-    - As written in the name, this mod disables FSR and FXAA too.
-    - Uses code editing instead of game file editing.

   - 540p and 720p require to change the "Resolution" scaling in Yuzu Graphics Settings to reach your monitor resolution or better.
 Use the table bellow:
     - 540p and x2 = 1080p.